WRITTEN BY STACY | EVERYTHINGSHIHTZU.COM

 They are very intelligent and have a strong desire to please their owners.

-However, they also have the potential to inherit some of the stubborn streak that is associated with Shih Tzu, so early obedience training is recommended.
+However, they also have the potential to inherit some of the stubborn streak that is associated with Shih Tzu, so some early basic training is recommended.

 Overall, this sturdy mixed breed makes an excellent companion and great choice for a family pet.